 The Balancing Act

-Each of these three action items is a great way to help with your sales for the holiday.
-They can help take slow sellers and bring the consistency.
+Each of these three action items is a great way to help with your sales during holiday season.
+They can bring more consistency.

-Alternatively, they can take high volume items and fully juice the sales, so that you can be maximizing your sales for each of your items.
+Alternatively, you can take high volume items and fully juice up the sales, so that you are maximizing your sales for each of your items.

 Despite the potential rewards, there are drawbacks to all three options, mostly in terms of profitability.
 All of these fees will be in addition to the general Amazon seller fees, Amazon referral fees, and Amazon FBA fees (automatically monitor when Amazon overcharges your FBA fees).

-Many an Amazon seller has fallen for the siren song of increased revenue, at the expense of practical growth in profit.
-Thus, use these options as seller tools in the tool belt if you’re wondering how to drive traffic to your Amazon listing, but always remain aware of the pitfalls and drawbacks, and you will be a successful Amazon FBA seller.
+Many Amazon sellers fallen for the siren song of increased revenue, at the expense of practical growth in profit.
+Thus, use these options as seller tools in the tool belt if you’re wondering how to drive traffic to your Amazon listings, but always remain aware of the pitfalls and drawbacks, and you will be a successful Amazon FBA seller.